Non-FMLA Medical Leave of Absence

 - multiple treatments by a health care provider for a condition that likely would result in incapacity of more than three consecutive days if left untreated (such as physical therapy for a back injury).

-The Medical Leave of Absence is administered by the Office of Human Resources in conjunction with the Designated Insurance Carrier.
+The Non-FMLA Medical Leave of Absence is administered by the Office of Human Resources in conjunction with the Designated Third-Party Administrator.

 Request for Medical Leave of Absence

-- Eligible Faculty and Professional Staff Members may apply for a Medical Leave of Absence by contacting the Designated Insurance Carrier to initiate their claim.
+- Eligible Professional Staff Members may apply for Non-FMLA Medical Leave by contacting the Designated Third-Party Administrator to initiate their claim.

-- When an eligible Faculty or Professional Staff Members contacts the Designated Insurance Carrier to apply for a Medical Leave of Absence, the Carrier will request any necessary information and will also send the medical certification form to the Faculty or Professional Staff Member for completion by their health care provider.
+- When an eligible Professional Staff Members contacts the Designated Third-Party Administrator to apply for a Medical Leave of Absence, the Administrator will request any necessary information and will also send the medical certification form to the Professional Staff Member for completion by their health care provider.

-- Once a medical certification is requested by the Designated Insurance Carrier, the Faculty or Professional Staff Member must provide it within 15 business days.
+- Once a medical certification is requested by the Designated Third-Party Administrator, the Professional Staff Member must provide it within 15 business days.
 Failure to provide requested medical certification will result in denial of the request.
 Denied requests cannot be reopened for the same condition.

-- If the request is approved, the Faculty or Professional Staff Member must notify his or her immediate supervisor of the impending leave and the expected duration.
-However, the Faculty or Professional Staff Member is not required to reveal or discuss the details of the medical condition.
-It is recommended that Faculty or Professional Staff Members only discuss medical details with the professionals at the Designated Insurance Carrier or a member of the Human Resources department.
+- If the request is approved, the Professional Staff Member must notify their immediate supervisor of the impending leave and the expected duration.
+However, the Professional Staff Member is not required to reveal or discuss the details of the medical condition.
+It is recommended that Professional Staff Members only discuss medical details with the professionals at the Designated Third-Party Administrator or a member of the Human Resources department.

 - Medical certification from a health care provider will be required.
-Failure to provide such certification may result in a delay of the Faculty or Professional Staff Member's leave.
+Failure to provide such certification may result in a delay of the Professional Staff Member's leave.

-- The medical certification must be provided within fifteen (15) calendar days of the Designated Insurance Carrier's request.
+- The medical certification must be provided within fifteen (15) calendar days of the Designated Third-Party Administrator's request.
 Drexel reserves the right to require recertification of a medical condition every 30 days.
-When a Faculty or Professional Staff Member learns of a change in the anticipated length of an approved leave, the Faculty or Professional Staff Member must notify the Designated Insurance Carrier within three (3) business days of learning of such a change.
+When a Professional Staff Member learns of a change in the anticipated length of an approved leave, the Professional Staff Member must notify the Designated Third-Party Administrator within three (3) business days of learning of such a change.

-- The Faculty or Professional Staff Member is required to provide a note of medical clearance from the treating healthcare professional stating that the Faculty or Professional Staff Member is fit to return to work.
+- The Professional Staff Member is required to provide medical clearance from the treating healthcare provider stating that the Professional Staff Member is fit to return to work.

 Duration of Medical Leave

-- Eligible Faculty and Professional Staff Members may request 90 days of unpaid leave during any rolling 12-month period.
-The period from the previous twelve months will be examined and any Medical Leave, FML or Non-FML, taken during the previous twelve-month period will be subtracted from the current 90 day Medical Leave entitlement.
-For example, if the Faculty or Professional Staff Member requests a leave scheduled to start on October 1, 2017, the time period from September 30, 2017 back to October 1, 2016 would be examined.
-If the Faculty or Professional Staff Members has not taken any Medical Leave during the last twelve months, they are entitled to up to 90 days of Medical Leave.
-If the Faculty or Professional Staff Member took 30 days of Medical leave during May and June of 2017 (months within the twelve month time frame) they would be entitled to only 60 days more of leave.
+- Eligible Professional Staff Members may request up to 12 weeks of unpaid medical leave during any rolling 12-month period.
+The period from the previous twelve months will be examined and any Non-FMLA Medical Leave taken during the previous twelve-month period will be subtracted from the current 12 weeks of Non-FMLA Medical Leave entitlement.
+For example, if the Professional Staff Member requests a medical leave scheduled to start on October 1, 2020, the time period from September 30, 2020 back to October 1, 2019 would be examined.
+If the Professional Staff Members has not taken any Non-FMLA Medical Leave during the prior twelve months, they are entitled to up to 12 weeks of Non-FMLA Medical Leave.
+If the Professional Staff Member took 4 weeks of Non-FMLA Medical Leave during the prior 12 months they would be entitled to only 8 weeks more of leave.

-- Medical Leave applies equally to all Faculty and Professional Staff Members regardless of gender.
-When both spouses are employed by Drexel, they have the same rights and obligations under this policy as any other eligible Faculty or Professional Staff Members.
-Each spouse is entitled to 90 days of Medical Leave for the birth and care of their newborn child, or for the care and placement with them of a child for adoption or foster care.
+- When both spouses are employed by Drexel, they have the same rights and obligations under this policy as any other eligible Professional Staff Members.
+Each spouse is entitled to 12 weeks of Medical Leave for the birth and care of their newborn child, or for the care and placement with them of a child for adoption or foster care.
 Leave for the birth and care, or placement and care of a child must conclude within 12 months of the birth or placement of the child.

 - While employees are on an approved Medical Leave, they are relieved of all work duties and are not required to perform any duties for the duration of their leave.
-There will be no punitive action taken against a Faculty or Professional Staff member as a result of time taken under the Medical Leave.
+There will be no punitive action taken against a Professional Staff member as a result of time taken under the Non-FMLA Medical Leave of Absence.

 Compensation for Professional Staff Members when using Paid Leave

-- Professional Staff Members who are not being paid by Drexel (e.g., receiving short-term disability payments or have exhausted their paid leave) are considered to be in an "inactive pay status."
-Accruals for sick and vacation time cease during an inactive pay status.
+- Professional Staff Members who are not being paid by Drexel (e.g., receiving short-term disability payments from the Designated Third-Party Administrator, or have exhausted their paid leave) are considered to be in an “inactive pay status” and accruals for sick and vacation time will cease.

 Benefits During Leave

-- A Faculty or Professional Staff Member who was participating in a dependent-care or health-care reimbursement account may continue to participate in accordance with policy provisions.
-No contributions can be made while the Faculty or Professional Staff Member is on any unpaid part of an Medical Leave.
+- A Professional Staff Member who was participating in a dependent-care or health-care reimbursement account may continue to participate in accordance with policy provisions.
+No contributions can be made while the Professional Staff Member is on any unpaid part of an Medical Leave.